bc-pi/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Obtaining Public Key for Issuer-signed JWTs {#public-key-discovery-for-issuer-signed-jwts}

-A recipient of an SD-JWT VC MUST apply the following rules to obtain the public verification key for the Issuer-signed JWT:
+A recipient of an SD-JWT VC MUST apply the following rules to obtain the public verification key for the Issuer-signed JWT in the following order:

-- JWT Issuer Metadata: If the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
+1. JWT Issuer Metadata: If the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
-- DID Document Resolution: If the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
+2. DID Document Resolution: If the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
 In this case, if the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.
-- X.509 Certificates: The recipient MUST obtain the public key from the leaf X.509 certificate defined by the `x5c`, `x5c`, or `x5t` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases:
+3. X.509 Certificates: The recipient MUST obtain the public key from the leaf X.509 certificate if the `x5c`, `x5c`, or `x5t` JWT header parameters are present in the Issuer-signed JWT.
+In this case, the recipient MUST validate the X.509 certificate chain as follows:
-    - If the `iss` value contains a DNS name encoded as a URI using the DNS URI scheme [@RFC4501].
-In this case, the DNS name MUST match a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate.
+    - If the `iss` value contains a DNS name encoded as a URI using the DNS URI scheme [@RFC4501], the DNS name MUST match a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate.
-    - If the `iss` value contains a URN using the URN URI scheme [@RFC2141].
-In this case, the URN MUST match a `unifiedResourceName` SAN entry of the leaf certificate.
+    - In all other cases, the `iss` value MUST match a `unifiedResourceIdentifier` SAN entry of the leaf certificate.

 Separate specifications or ecosystem regulations MAY define rules complementing the rules defined above, but such rules are out of scope of this specification.
 See (#ecosystem-verification-rules) for security considerations.

+If the public verification key for the Issuer-signed JWT could not be obtained, the recipient MUST NOT use the public key to verify the Issuer-signed JWT.

 # JWT Issuer Metadata {#jwt-issuer-metadata}